learn-co-curriculum/dsc-reading-api-documentation/README.md

 Notice in the documentation, it gives us the specific format "Put the API Key in the request header as "Authorization: Bearer <YOUR API KEY>"."
 This is what we passed in our get request.

-Before we do this, let's import your authentication token which you have appropriately stored in **a seperate file** from the codealong before.
+Before we do this, let's import your authentication token which you have appropriately stored in **a separate file** from the codealong before.

 ```python